-Automated Machine Learning (AML) is a concept that’s resonated with many data scientists.
+Automated machine learning (AutoML) is a concept that has resonated with many data scientists.
 Essentially, it means taking as many of the tedious, repetitive tasks associated with data projects (such as analyzing data, tuning parameters, selecting models etc.) and making them, well, automated.
-The promise of AML is that it will free up a lot of time that could be better used on more creative and valuable work.
+The promise of AutoML is that it will free up a lot of time that could be better used on more creative and valuable work.

-AML runs into some real-life obstacles because no two data science projects are the same.
-An over-automated setup takes the data scientist out of the pilot’s seat by denying the very same creativity that makes data scientists so valuable.
+AutoML runs into some real-life obstacles because no two data science projects are the same.
+An over-automated setup takes the data scientist out of the pilot’s seat by denying the very same creativity that makes them so valuable.

 Data Exploration and Analysis